 Ver Beek's dedication to the advancement of the legal profession includes a significant contribution of time and talent to the American Bar Association as well as state and local bar associations.

-Ver Beek's involvement in so many organizations, both professional and non-profit, are a testament to his curiosity, intellect, hard work and affable nature.
+Ver Beek's involvement in so many organizations, both professional and nonprofit, are a testament to his curiosity, intellect, hard work and affable nature.
 While there was a clear expectation for a young lawyer in the 1960s to serve the community in addition to practicing law, few attorneys' involvement grew as intensely as Ver Beek's.

 Ver Beek served on the Council of the ABA Labor and Employment Section (1998 - 2006) and the Council of the ABA Dispute Resolution Section (2003-2008).
-He also served as a Chair of Committee on the Law of Collective Bargaining and Arbitration of the ABA Labor and Employment Section.
-He served as one of two Employer members of the ABA Task Force on Due Process Protocol for Alternative Dispute Resolution in the non-union sector in 1995-96.
+He also served as a chair of the Committee on the Law of Collective Bargaining and Arbitration of the ABA Labor and Employment Section.
+He served as one of two employer members of the ABA Task Force on Due Process Protocol for Alternative Dispute Resolution in the non-union sector in 1995-96.
 He was a founding member of the Professionalism and Ethics Committee of the ABA Labor and Employment Section and as liaison to the ABA Committee on Professionalism and Ethics.
-He also served as Liaison from the ABA Labor and Employment Law Section to the Dispute Resolution Section.
+He also served as liaison from the ABA Labor and Employment Law Section to the Dispute Resolution Section.

-Ver Beek served the State Bar of Michigan Committee on Character and Fitness for ten years (1985 to 1995), Chairing the committee for two years.
-He was appointed by the Michigan Supreme Court to the Attorney Grievance Commission from 1999 to 2005, serving as Chair of the Commission from 2002 to 2005.
+Ver Beek served the State Bar of Michigan Committee on Character and Fitness for ten years (1985 to 1995), chairing the committee for two years.
+He was appointed by the Michigan Supreme Court to the Attorney Grievance Commission from 1999 to 2005, serving as chair of the Commission from 2002 to 2005.
 He has also served on the Michigan Attorney Discipline Board from 2008 to 2014.
 Thus, he has served for 22 years in the professional ethics process for attorneys in Michigan.